mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 {: spacing="compact"}

-## The DNS Resolver Identifier Registry {#registry}
+## The DNS Filtering Database Registry {#registry}

-IANA will establish a new registry, the "DNS Resolver Identifier Registry."
+IANA will establish a new registry, the "DNS Filtering Database Registry."
 Its registration policy is first-come, first-served (FCFS), although IANA may refuse registrations that it deems to be deceptive or spurious.

 It contains the following fields:

 Name:
-: The name of the DNS resolver operator
+: The name of the DNS Filtering Database

 Contact:
 : an e-mail address or other appropriate contact mechanism

-DNS Resolver Database ID:
+Filtering Database Operator ID:
 : see {{entry-id}}

 Incident Resolution Template: